Apply Today to our Software Engineering Program & check out our scholarships!

 Module 4

-Student Project: This mobile application was built by 3 End students and 1 Front End student during their last 2 weeks before graduation.
+Student Project: This mobile application was built by 4 students during their last 2 weeks before graduation.
 They worked with a project manager and used agile practices resembling an engineering team in the industry.